yaya2devops/terraform-beginner-bootcamp-2023/journal/week2.md

   town = "gamers-grotto"
 ```
 This how we target where our page will be part of.
 3. Try a random domain url for now.
 The domain doesn't lead to any destination, but that's fine.
 Let it be, for now.
 For You
 4. Execute the following command:
 ```
 ./bin/build_provider
 ```
-2. Initialize and apply Terraform:
+5. Initialize and apply Terraform:
 ```
 tf init
 tf apply
 ```
 After execution, you will receive valuable debugging information.

-3. Confirm by clicking `Yes.`
+6. Confirm by clicking `Yes.`
 You may have another 401 error, like we had earlier.
 - Map the UUID again in server.rb with the one from ExamPro.
 - Make sure you target terraform.cloud in your endpoint.
 ![Good Plan](../assets/2.5.0/gamers-grotto-poc.png)

-5. Make sure you apply your changes.
+7. Make sure you apply your changes.

-6. Navigate to terratowns.cloud/t/ur-town.
+8. Navigate to terratowns.cloud/t/ur-town.

 You will find your profile displayed as a rectangle. <br>
 Clicking it will redirect you to the seemingly useless CloudFront.

 ![Terratowns url is brokie](../assets/2.5.0/on-click-wrong-url.png)

+### CloudFront Mapping

 Now, the question is whether the CloudFront real URL will take you to this location, or if we need to pass custom headers or headers through CloudFront to make it work.
 This will be determined.

+**Btw;**
 |Update not allowed If you change your domain name|
 |:---|
 |By design, You will need to perform a total teardown|